-At that time we thought we had to find a way to import that product to Chile.
+In that moment we thought we had to find a way to import that product to Chile.
 We contacted company that manufactured this product in France and in February of 2012 we came to the agreement that our business, Comercial Valle Lavanda Ltda, would be the exclusive representative of Handpresso in Chile.

-We presented this business to Bci Nace, which showed confidence in us from the beginning.
-They supported us financially and they also helped with television advertising and with exposure at their fair for large entrepreneurs.
+We presented this business to Bci Nace, who showed confidence in us from the beginning.
+They supported us financially and they also helped with publicity in television and with exposure at their fair for large entrepreneurs.
 This quick and seamless process allowed us to receive our first imports at the end of March of the same year.

-In the near future we will begin importing other innovative and ecological products, as always with the help of Bci, to which we are very grateful.
+In the near future we will begin importing other innovative and ecological products, as always with the help of Bci, to whom we are very grateful.